Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Glandular fever is usually caused by infection with the Epstein-Barr virus (EBV).

-Most people have been infected with EBV at some time in their lives, even if they have not had symptoms.
-Once you catch EBV, it is believed that the virus remains in your body for life.
+Most people have been infected with EBV at some time in their lives, even if they didn't have symptoms.
+It is believed that once you catch EBV the virus remains in your body for life.

 The virus can be passed from person to person through the saliva by: